arparaschiv/solar-coronal-inversion/CLEDB_BUILD/README-RUNDB.md

 History:
 - ARP: 20210617 - initial release
+- ARP: 20210827 - Added a slurm enabled version of the script for RC systems

 SCOPE:

-This is a simple bash implementation that launches separate parralel processes.
+This is a simple bash implementation that launches separate parallel processes.

 INSTALL and USAGE:

 - make sure the scripts are executable
-chmod u+x run_db_1074.sh
+chmod u+x rundb_1line.sh
-chmod u+x run_db_1074.sh
+chmod u+x rundb_1line_slurm.sh

 - (Optional if needed) OSX might have issues with running executables ("cannot execute binary file").
 To fix try: